en-us

 ^^ before the name = It's still in business today.

-Name marked with *# = Tins of Taste Museum does not have a tin, yet!
+Names marked with *# = Tins of Taste Museum does not have a tin, yet!
+There are 7.

 NOTE: If any information should be corrected, etc., PLEASE send info to breadmuseum@aol.com.
 Thanks!